HTTP-RPC/Kilo/README.md

 * `Iterable`: array
 * `java.util.Map`: object

-Methods may also return void to indicate that they do not produce a value.
+Methods may also return `void` or `Void` to indicate that they do not produce a value.

 ## Request and Repsonse Properties
 `DispatcherServlet` provides the following methods to allow a service to access the request and response objects associated with the current operation: